erikenbody/markdown-cv/index.md

 ### Workshops

 `2018`
 Differential Expression workshop: Designed and implemented a short workshop to teach the fundamentals and methods for RNAseq data processing and differential expression analysis.
-Included as a part of the first Bioinformatics & Genomics Course taught at Tulane University.
+Included as a part of the first Bioinformatics & Genomics Course taught in EEB at Tulane University.

 `2016/su` Summer Bioinformatics Workshop, Cofounder & instructor, Tulane University: Focus on using python, R, and UNIX for analysis of RADseq datasets (eight participants).

 ### Mentoring

+`2022` Nick Chan - undergraduate developing comparative demographic modeling methods.

+`2022` Cade Merchandani - student and assistant specialist developing variant calling workflow.

 `2019-20` Navaneeth Menon - intern training in bioinformatics techniques for the study of wagtail evolution.